Robinlovelace/odjitter/README.md

 universe of possible coordinates from which trips can originate and end can be reduced by providing another geographic input dataset.
-This dataset could contain known trip attractors such as city centers and work places, as well as tightly defined residential ‘subzones.’
+This dataset could contain known trip attractors such as city centers and work places, as well as tightly defined residential ‘subzones’.
 For highly disaggregated flows in cases where accurate building datasets are available, building footprints could also be used.
-Perhaps the most useful input for subsampling, however, is a transport road network, as illustrated in Figure <a href="#fig:jitters">2.3</a> (C): transport network datasets are readily available in most places and ensure that all trips happen on the network, an advantage when using some routing services.
+Perhaps the most useful input for subsampling, however, is a transport road network, as illustrated in Figure <a href="#fig:jitters">2.1</a> (C): transport network datasets are readily available in most places and ensure that all trips happen on the network, an advantage when using some routing services.